310mc/https-310mc.github.io-tl/source/_posts/orihime_and_hikoboshi/cloudy_sky.md

 Uhh?
 What just happened?
 The call was cut off all of a sudden!

-… Mmm, he won't pick up no matter how many times I call.
+…Mmm, he won't pick up no matter how many times I call.
 I have a bad feeling about this… I'll try calling him again later.
 {% endbubble %}

 {% bubble Hokuto %}